-Summary of SDI for Onion
+Summary of SDI for onion

-SDI for onion generally provides modest yield improvements over alternative irrigation systems but particularly improves onion quality through increases in the yield fraction of larger onions.
-Shallow SDI systems are necessary to ensure adequate soil water in the vicinity of the bulb, and the inherent ability of SDI to precisely manage irrigation inputs is advantageous.
+Subsurface drip irrigation for onion generally provides modest yield improvements over alternative irrigation systems, but particularly improves onion quality through increases in the fraction of larger onions.
+Shallow SDI systems are necessary to ensure adequate soil water in the vicinity of the bulb and the inherent ability of SDI to precisely manage irrigation inputs is advantageous.